 Romantic Relationships and Mountaineering

 We’re going to start with why romantic relationships don’t often work.
-The main reasons these relationships have issues is because you’re trying to make them work.
+The main reasons these relationships have issues are because you’re trying to make them work.
 As with all “normal” relationships, if you have to try significantly hard, it is not the right place for you.

 Relationships aren’t things that should ever be set out for, these things just happen.
 They fall out of the sky when you least expect them.
 So, it’s never a good idea to just say, “you know what, I’m going to get myself a girlfriend today.”
 Because this is ridiculous and it will not work.